-\ A gull, Larus, at the Shetland Islands, lives on grain in the summer and fish in the winter, a habit that must cause a yearly physical change.
+A gull, Larus, at the Shetland Islands, lives on grain in the summer and fish in the winter, a habit that must cause a yearly physical change.

-Respiration.

-The breathing organs are shown in Fig. 269, l, l.
+Respiration. -The breathing organs are shown in Fig. 269, l, l.
 The lungs, l, l, are two in number, spongy in consistency, and are attached to the walls of the cavity in which they are placed.

-Fig. 269.-Parts of a bird.
-I, digestive apparatus; c, crop; g, gizzard; t, trachea; b, b, bronchial tubes; l, l, lungs; 2, bones of the wings.
+FIG. 269.-Parts of a bird.
+1, digestive apparatus; c, crop; g, gizzard; t, trachea; b, b, bronchial tubes; l, l, lungs; 2, bones of the wings.

-The large air-passages of the lungs end in air-sacs, that in turn connect with the cavities of the bones, so that air taken in passes down the trachea, t, enters the lungs, l, l, aërating the blood there, also passing into the air-sacs and penetrating the hollow bones in every part of the body; thus the bird can alter its specific gravity at will.
+The large air-passages of the lungs end in air-sacs, that in turn connect with the cavities of the bones, so that air taken in passes down the trachea, t, enters the lungs, l, l, air-sacs and penetrating the hollow bones in every part of the body; thus the bird can alter its specific gravity at will.
 The air-sacs are nine in number; two are placed in the abdomen, four in the thorax, and three near the wish-bone.

-FIG. 270.-I, Brain of a bird; 2, eye, showing nictitating membrane.
+FIG. 270.-1, Brain of a bird; 2, eye, showing nictitating membrane.

+titating membrane.
 Nervous System. - The brain (Fig. 270, 1) is larger than in the reptiles, and has no convolutions.